Zack-Hu-Nottingham/COMP-1035-Software-Engineering/lab02/docs/lab02textAna-V2.md

     * **Write a form** -- write their choices on the form
     * **Submit a form** -- return it to the Student Service
     * **Select credit split** -- a student wishes to take a 50-70 credit split
-    * **Upload pre-requisite evidence (Optional)** --whether the student has the pre-requisite learning necessary to understand the classes
+    * **Upload pre-requisite evidence (Optional)** -- whether the student has the pre-requisite learning necessary to understand the classes

 - **View results**
 - **Check forms:**